-Animal Science - Production Mgt Option-Equine Science Emphasis, B.S.
+Animal Science - Production Management Option-Equine Science Emphasis, B.S.

 Bachelor of Science Degree Requirements

 Each of the animal science options requires courses in the major that also satisfy General Education requirements.
-These courses amount to 9-12 units of the 49 unit General Education requirement, plus 1-3 excess units beyond the requirements in BREADTH Area B1 for the Production Management Option and Area B1 and B2 for the Science Option.
+These courses amount to 12 units of the 48 unit General Education requirement.

 4. Sufficient elective units to meet required total units (varies)